sr-murthy/fsrapiclient/README.md

 # Null
 ```

-## Searching for FRNs, IRNs and PRNs
+### Searching for FRNs, IRNs and PRNs

 Generally, firm reference numbers (FRN), individual reference numbers (IRN), and product reference numbers (PRN), may not be known in advance.
-These can be found via the following client search methods:
+These can be found via the following client search methods, which returns strings if the searches are successful:

 * `search_frn`
 * `search_irn`